EdwardsLabUSU/CodeProcess-API/README.md

 <h1>CodeProcess</h1>
 <p>
-CodeProcessis a software visualization tool that is designed to givethe viewer an immediate assessment of the general characteristicsof the process used to develop a piece of software.
+CodeProcess is a software visualization tool that is designed to give the viewer an immediate assessment of the general characteristics of the process used to develop a piece of software.
 It features inter-active controls for the user to analyze details of the process.
-It is aweb application developed using Python, D3 and React JS.
+It is a web application developed using Python, D3 and React JS.
 </p>

 ## How CodeProcess Works?